 Known as cast iron plants (and ballroom plants), Aspidistra have earned their reputation as nearly indestructible houseplants.
 They are fairly undemanding and will survive through neglect that would easily kill a lesser plant.
 They will practically grow in the dark.
-Excellent for those difficult to fill areas in deep shade.
-Cast iron plants are pet-friendly.
+They're excellent for those difficult to fill areas in deep shade and pet-friendly.

 Native to the Osumi Islands of Japan, it inhabits forest floors.